Mark-MDO47/CforArduinoClass/02_LetsGetTalking/README.md

 Floating point numbers allow storage and use of numbers that are not integers, such as the familiar 3.141592.
 Just as **int** is one **type** used for integer storage, **float** is one **type** of floating point storage.
 As usual, floats come in different sizes: **float**, **double**, **long double**.

-Be aware that these are stored in binary format and there is no finite-length binary fraction to represent 0.1 - nor most floating point numbers expressed in decimal notation.
-Thus if you add 0.1 to itself often enough you will start to notice that the result is not exactly what you would expect.
-However, it will be correct to a certain number of significant digits.
+Be aware that floating point numbers are stored in binary format and there is no finite-length binary fraction that can exactly represent 0.1 - nor many other floating point number fractions expressed in decimal notation.
+Thus if you add 0.1 to itself often enough you will start to notice that the result is not exactly what you would expect if 0.1 were represented exactly.
+However, the result will be correct to a certain number of significant digits, within certain complicated mathematical limits we won't get into here.
+- With C/C++ integer numbers we always need to watch out for generating a number that is too big to fit in the size and type of integer we have.
+- With C/C++ floating point numbers there are maximum and minimums for what can be expressed, plus we always have to watch out for the accumulation of small errors.
+- Dividing by zero in C/C++ is always a bad idea.

 ### Expressions - Express Yourself
 [Back to Top](#notes "Back to Top")<br>